tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 it looks like `MiniCssExtractPlugin` is responsible for generating CSS source maps - it makes sense to search for the answer in its source code.

-TODO: why does CSS source map chunk have no name in production mode?

 copy static assets
 ------------------